![]() |

 ► Step 2.
 Conduct an Author Search.

-You can search for an author with his/her identifiers like ORCID under Basic Search:
+You can search for an author with his/her identifiers like ORCID under RESEARCHERS tab:

-Alternatively, you can search for an author with name, research domain, and organization under Author Search:
+Alternatively, you can search for an author with name:

 ► Step 3.
-Click on Create Citation Report.
+Click on View citation report.

 ► Step 4: View the author's document counts, citation counts, and h-index from the Citation Report.